No Fee Until We Collect

 Drunk driving significantly increases the risk of serious injury accidents.
 DUI accidents are especially around holidays and late at night.
 A driver is considered incapable of driving when his or her blood alcohol concentration (BAC) reaches .08 or higher.
 The consumption of this amount of alcohol limits a driver’s decision-making ability, cognitive reflexes, and motor skills.

 Though driving while intoxicated typically refers to the consumption of alcohol, it can also include the use of recreational drugs or prescription medications.
 Consuming drugs inhibits a person’s cognitive abilities to the same degree as alcohol.
 Many prescription drug labels warn against driving while on the medication.
-When combined with drinking, drivers create an additional risk of causing a a serious car accident.
+When combined with drinking, drivers create an additional risk of causing a serious car accident.

 Driver Fatigue